 The Booking page Overview section summarizes the main properties of a specific Booking page.
-It includes the page's main settings, the associated Event types, any Master pages it is included in, and share and publish options.
+It includes the Booking page's main settings, the associated Event types, any Master pages it is included in, and share and publish options.
 You can disable your page to stop accepting bookings, or enable it by clicking on the Accept bookings toggle on the top right.

-To switch between Overview sections of different Booking pages without returning to Setup, use the shortcut drop-down in the top right corner.
+To switch between the Overview sections of different Booking pages without returning to Setup, use the shortcut drop-down in the top right corner.

 Sharing and publishing

 Owner - The Owner is the User who receives the bookings.
 Each Booking page has one Owner.
-Learn more
+Learn more about Booking page ownership

 Editors - Editors are Users who can edit/view the page and receive notifications.
 Any account Administrator or Member can be an Editor.

 Category - Categories organize Booking pages for you and your Customers.
-Learn more
+Learn more about categories

 Locale - The selected locale sets the date/format and the language of the page.
-Learn more
+Learn more about localization

 Adding Event types to a Booking page allows your Customer to choose between different meeting types when they book with you.
-If your Booking page is only associated with one Event type, your Customers will not need to select an Event type and will bypass this step.
+If your Booking page is only associated with one Event type, your Customers will not need to choose a meeting type and they will bypass this step.

-A Booking page included in Master pages
+Included in Master pages

-When a Customer schedules on a Master page, they either manually select a provider or are automatically assigned using pooled availability.
-In either case, the Customer will be able to schedule with any of the Booking pages included in that Master page.
+When a Customer schedules on a Master page, they either manually select a provider or they are automatically assigned a provider using pooled availability.
+In either case, the Customer will be able to schedule a booking using any of the Booking pages included in that Master page.